 SEO requires both strategies with testing, reporting, and repeating.

-The Moz Blog is an excellent resource for all things digital marketing, and they wrote an excellent article on what SEO is and how it works.
-I highly recommend reading and bookmarking this article.
+RivalMind aims to be an excellent resource for all things digital marketing, and we wrote an article on what are SEO services.
+Again, I highly recommend reading and bookmarking this article.

 Before investing in a particular marketing strategy, business owners should be confident their marketing dollars are well spent.
 If you invest in SEO for your company, is the return going to be worth it?
 Quite frankly, yes.